webscraperio/web-scraper-documentation/docs/Website State Setup %2F Sign-in.md

     be exported and are only decrypted when scraping a site.
 If a sitemap containing a Password Input value is exported, this value within the sitemap will be blank.

+*Please note that the login feature is only allowed to be used for websites where scraping data behind a login does not violate the site's terms and conditions or for websites where you have explicit written permission to conduct data extraction behind a login.*

 [website-state-setup]: images/website-state-setup/website-state-setup.png?raw=true
 [selected-element]: images/website-state-setup/selected-element.png?raw=true